-After conducting considerable research and analysis of online fax services, we recommend GotFreeFax as the best pay-per-use online fax service.
+After conducting our 2017 research and analysis of online fax services, we recommend GotFreeFax as the best pay-per-use online fax service.

 Ready to choose an online fax service?
 Here's a breakdown of our complete coverage:

 - Choosing an Online Fax Service: A Buyer's Guide

 - Best Online Fax Services for Small Business

 - SRFax Review: Best HIPAA-Compliant Online Fax Service

 - GotFreeFax Review: Best Free Online Fax Services